Best budget laptops: 5 cheap laptops under $500

 Reasons to avoid

 If you're looking for a modern laptop that won't break the bank, we cannot recommend the Lenovo IdeaPad Flex 5i Chromebook Plus enough.
-Yeah, that's a mouthful, which is why recommending it is a lot of work.
+That's a mouthful, so I suggest it is a lot of work.
 But here it is, in all of its Intel Core i3 glory.
-Slap on 8GB of RAM and a 1080p display, you have yourself quite the decent laptop for just under $500.
+Slap on 8GB of RAM and a 1080p display, and you have quite a decent laptop for just under $500.

-While you might expect poor performance from a Chromebook, the IdeaPad Flex 5 averaged a Geekbench 6 multi-core score of 5,384, which is just above the 5,259 Chromebook average.
-It's also far above the performance of the Lenovo Duet 5 Chromebook's 1,727 average and the Lenovo Flex 5 14 (Intel)'s average of 3,841.
+While you might expect poor performance from a Chromebook, the IdeaPad Flex 5 averaged a Geekbench 6 multi-core score of 5,384, just above the 5,259 Chromebook average.
+It's also far above the performance of the Lenovo Duet 5 Chromebook's average of 1,727 and the Lenovo Flex 5 14 (Intel)'s average of 3,841.

 One of my favorite features about the IdeaPad Flex 5i is its design.
 You won’t get stuck with a clunky laptop that looks like it came straight out of battling Windows 95.
 If I didn’t know any better, I’d say this was a premium laptop by the looks of it.
 It comes in at 12.4 x 9.0 x 0.8 inches and 3.6 pounds.
 It’s not the lightest or the thinnest, but it makes up for it by being a sturdy shoulder to lean on.